 Are the fields correct?

-Sometimes the summary does not summarize the bug itself well.
+Sometimes the description does not summarize the bug itself well.
 You may want to update the bug summary to make the report distinguishable.
 A good title may contain:

 - A brief explanation of the root cause (if it was found)